vphantom/bwt/README.md

     * **I** Payload is a Protobuf message (BYO schema), encoded as base64url
     * **J** Payload is a Protobuf message (BYO schema), gzipped, encoded as base64url
   * **Second, signature format:**
-    * **A** Means the signature is an HMAC-SHA512-224 signature of the payload, encoded as base64url
+    * **A** An HMAC-SHA512-224 signature of the payload, encoded as base64url
-  * **Any additional characters, payload version:** Any number of characters to help applications distinguish payload structure differences over time, if needed.
+  * **Any additional characters, payload version:** Any alphanumeric characters to help applications distinguish payload structure differences over time, if needed.
 * **Payload** — Data in the format specified by the header.
 * **Signature** — Proof of integrity in the format specified by the header.